Monday, 4 November 2019

 End (resp.
 Iso) carries the meaning: "end of the word".

-And because there is no End-waw (and because two alifs can not stand WITHIN a word),
+And because there is no End-waw (and because two alifs NEVER occur WITHIN a word),

 after waw at the end of a word an alif was added: the word border runs between the two alifs.